Traneptora/grimoire/_posts/2015-01-10-imprisonment.markdown

 **Range**: 30 feet

-**Components**: V, S, M (a vellum depiction or a carved statuette in the likeness of the target, and a special component that varies according to the version of the spell you choose, worth at least 500 gb per Hit Die of the target)
+**Components**: V, S, M (a vellum depiction or a carved statuette in the likeness of the target, and a special component that varies according to the version of the spell you choose, worth at least 500 gp per Hit Die of the target)

 **Duration**: Until dispelled